 Regular Meetings

-Regular meetings of the Board of Directors of Compass Charter Schools shall be held consistent with the calendar for such meetings as established by the Board each year.
+Regular meetings of the Board of Directors of Compass Charter Schools shall be held consistent with the calendar for such meetings as established by the Board each year during the Annual Board meeting.

-If at any time any regular meeting falls on a holiday (Federal, State or local), such regular meeting shall be held on the next business day or as noticed.
+If at any time any regular meeting falls on a holiday (Federal, State or local), such regular meeting shall be held on the next business day as noticed in accordance with the Brown Act.

 Special Meetings